Money Laundering Policy

 The following records are required to be kept for five years:

-- Copies of, or references to, the evidence obtained of a customer's identity for five years after the end of the customer relationship, or five years from the date when the transaction was completed.
+Copies of, or references to, the evidence obtained of a customer's identity for five years after the end of the customer relationship, or five years from the date when the transaction was completed; and

 The purpose for keeping these records is to demonstrate the business's compliance with the regulations and to aid any resulting investigations.